turner-townsend/flask-pydantic-spec/README.md

    * `cookies`
    * `resp`
    * `tags`
-4. access these data with `context(query, json, headers, cookies)` (of course, you can access these from the original place where the framework offered)
+4. access these data with `context(query, body, headers, cookies)` (of course, you can access these from the original place where the framework offered)
    * flask: `request.context`
    * falcon: `req.context`
    * starlette: `request.context`